cjmet/WeatherKitty/README.md

 ![DemoImage](https://raw.githubusercontent.com/cjmet/WeatherKitty/refs/heads/main/img/DemoImage.jpg)
 <span style="font-size: x-small;"> <br>Github Copilot was used during the development of this project.</span>

+**GHCND Note:** The History APIs were taken out by the fall Hurricanes.
+While they are partially back online now, they still suffer from frequent outages, and congestion.
+If you want to explore the historical data it's advised that you download a local copy from: [NCEI](https://www.ncei.noaa.gov/pub/data/ghcn/daily/)

 **CodeKy Note:** See the project.md for CodeKy Specific Info.

 ## Usage